New to Pilates?

 Unlimited Monthly Mat/Barre Classes (ongoing monthly contract) $49/month

 Online sign up only.
 Contract is ongoing from month to month.
-Cancel anytime via email notice.
+Cancel anytime via email notice or thru client account.
 Cannot be stopped/restarted/price changed for any reason.
 Class times include T/TH barre/mat 6pm and Sat mat 11am.

 Things to know for your first visit